Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 By default, all applications are registered as client-side so you can start working on your application's tab right away without using server side.

-The workflow can be described into the following several steps:
+The workflow can be described into the following steps:

 1. Get store details
 2. Get store specific data (optional)
-3. Start the flow of your app
+3. Initialize your application

 ### 1. Get store details